mdelpape/mdelpape/README.md

-### I'm a full stack engineer who has a passion for gaming and participating in atheltic activities.
+### I'm a full stack engineer who has a passion for gaming and being athletic.
 <!--
 **mdelpape/mdelpape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.